The water sector – contributing to the implementation of Grenada’s NDCs

 - Integration of the water sector into NAP and NDC:

-- In August 2023, a national greenhouse gas report for the water sector was produced for the first time in Grenada.
+- In August 2023, the first national greenhouse gas report for the water sector in Grenada was completed.

-- In March 2023, negotiations began with the Grenadian regulatory authority and the electricity utility on the CO2 reduction strategy of the National Water Authority (NAWASA).
-The project advises NAWASA on its CO2 neutrality strategy.
+- In March 2023, negotiations began with the regulatory authority and the electricity utility on a CO₂ reduction strategy for the national water authority NAWASA.

-- The Regional Exchange Platform “Regional Climate and Water Resource Community” has 75 members (including observers) from across the Caribbean region.
-Depending on the topic of discussion, associate members are also invited to the meetings, thereby expanding knowledge exchange and participation.
+- The Regional Exchange Platform “Regional Climate and Water Resource Community” has 75 members from the Caribbean and promotes knowledge exchange by inviting associated members, including through webinars on gender and water loss control.

-- The G-CREWS project presents 2-3 case studies from the project annually at the Caribbean Water and Wastewater Association conference.
+- The G-CREWS project presents two to three case studies from the project each year at the conference of the Caribbean Water and Wastewater Association.

-- The G-CREWS Water Ambassadors Program (GWAP) received significant recognition at the 13th Conference on Comprehensive Disaster Management in Nevis.
+- The G-CREWS Water Ambassadors Program (GWAP) received significant recognition at the 13th Comprehensive Disaster Management Conference in Nevis.

-- In March 2025, G-CREWS, in collaboration with Minister of Climate Resilience, Renewable Energy, and Environment, Hon.
-Kerryne James, organised a forum on water technologies as part of the regional Nationally Determined Contributions Finance Initiative (NDCFI) conference.
+- In March 2025, G-CREWS organized a forum on water technologies as part of the regional Nationally Determined Contributions Finance Initiative (NDCFI) conference.
+The event focused on water-efficient technologies and approaches.

-- The project organised a study tour for participants from the region who are currently working on project proposals for climate-resilient water projects to be financed by the Green Climate Fund (GCF).
-Participants from Saint Kitts and Nevis, Saint Lucia, Grenada, and the Organisation of Eastern Caribbean States (OECS) exchanged ideas on infrastructure, project management, and public relations strategies.
+- The project organized a study tour for participants from the region who are currently preparing project proposals for climate-resilient water projects to be financed by the Green Climate Fund (GCF).
+Participants from Saint Kitts and Nevis, Saint Lucia, Grenada, and the Organization of Eastern Caribbean States (OECS) exchanged experiences on infrastructure, project management, and public outreach strategies.

-- A delegation from the national water authority visited the IFAT trade fair in May 2024.
-The mission of the NAWASA team was to develop and propose technical solutions to existing challenges in the water sector in Grenada.
+- In May 2024, a delegation from the national water authority visited the IFAT trade fair for water, wastewater, waste management, and raw materials to identify technical solutions for existing challenges in Grenada’s water sector.

-- The project supported the Government of Grenada in launching the first knowledge management portal and clearing house for climate resilience in Grenada.
+- The project supported the Government of Grenada in launching the first knowledge management portal for climate resilience in Grenada and provided training for ministry staff on maintaining the website.

 Latest Update: